-- 9. In the 2005 Review, the Committee encouraged Members to provide information regarding their experiences in the implementation of Article 4 and in the use of the guidance developed by the Committee (G/SPS/19/Rev.2).
+10. In the 2005 Review, the Committee encouraged Members to provide information regarding their experiences in the implementation of Article 4 and in the use of the guidance developed by the Committee (G/SPS/19/Rev.2).
 In particular, Members were encouraged to notify any agreements reached on the recognition of equivalence.
-Finally, the relevant international organizations were invited to keep the Committee informed of any work they undertook with regard to the recognition of equivalence. - 10.
-Equivalence is a standing agenda item for regular meetings of the Committee.
+Finally, the relevant international organizations were invited to keep the Committee informed of any work they undertook with regard to the recognition of equivalence.

+- 11. Equivalence is a standing agenda item for regular meetings of the Committee.
 At each meeting, Members are invited to report on their experiences regarding equivalence, and the relevant international organizations are invited to provide information.
 The following Members provided information under this agenda item: Brazil and Chile (June 2005), Egypt (March 2006) and the United States (June 2007).
 On 9 August 2007, Panama submitted the first notification on a recognition of equivalence (G/SPS/N/EQV/PAN/1).
-A second notification of the recognition of equivalence of SPS measures was submitted to the Committee in 2008 by the Dominican Republic (G/SPS/N/EQV/DOM/1). - 11.
+A second notification of the recognition of equivalence of SPS measures was submitted to the Committee in 2008 by the Dominican Republic (G/SPS/N/EQV/DOM/1). - 12.
 The Secretariat noted that Members' officials often made reference informally to various equivalence agreements with trading partners, but these had not been notified to the SPS Committee.
 Some Members agreed that equivalence agreements did exist, and that the guidance developed by the Committee was being used.
 They suggested that one reason Members did not notify these agreements was to avoid other exporters benefiting from the arrangements.
 Furthermore, in many cases the notion of equivalence was applied without any formal recognition of equivalence per se, or without calling the bilateral arrangements "equivalence".
-They agreed, however, that it would be useful for Members to provide information regarding their experiences in this area.

-12. The international standard-setting organizations have developed guidance in this area, and the Codex, IPPC and/or OIE have provided information on equivalence issues at each meeting of the Committee since June 2005.
+They agreed, however, that it would be useful for Members to provide information regarding their experiences in this area. - 13.
+The international standard-setting organizations have developed guidance in this area, and the Codex, IPPC and/or OIE have provided information on equivalence issues at each meeting of the Committee since June 2005.
 The Codex Alimentarius Commission has adopted Principles for the development of equivalence agreements regarding food import and export inspection and certification systems, and Guidelines on the judgement of equivalence of such systems.
 The OIE has developed guidelines for reaching a judgement of the equivalence of sanitary measures.
+At the October 2008 meeting of the Committee, the OIE elaborated on a new approach whereby two ad hoc groups were analyzing various chapters in the terrestrial and aquatic animal health codes, and noted that it would keep the Committee informed of the work of those ad hoc groups.
 The IPPC adopted in 2005 a standard with guidelines for determination and recognition of equivalence of phytosanitary measures (ISPM 24).
 In addition, ISPM 1, which also includes principles on equivalence, was revised in 2006.